tpedersen42/Java-Lab-009/README.md

     * Screenshot your output and add it to your project as Part3_2.jpg
 3. Generalize the code so that it works on any string.
     * What could you do to generalize it more?
+    * I could incorporate other types of brackets or delimiters besides parentheses

 ## Part 4: Large Numbers